 The Recess Queen activities.
 Kindergarten and First-grade lesson plans featuring ideas for The Recess Queen.
 Reading, writing, math, STEM, craft, and center activities, too!

 If you look at the images of this book, you can tell it is a little frayed around the edges… Yes!
 I love it that much!
 The Recess Queen by Alexis O’Neill is a great book for the beginning of the year and we usually refer back to it when we discuss appropriate recess behaviors, but it can honestly be used at any point during the year.
-We included this book selection in our reading units and this unit is newly updated!

 This CLASSIC first page is also a great source to use as a writing mini-less for a strong beginning!
 Additionally, the illustrations are a perfect demonstration for those students who are still making their written stories known through their drawings.

 The Recess Queen Activities: Crafts and Directed Drawing

-We love how these crafts turned out.
+We love how this Katie Sue craft turned out.
 We always think of the book crafts as the cherry on top!
 Naturally, the book is the ice cream sundae because we love a good book!